 In this essay, written exclusively for the Pluto blog, author of the recently published End of Jewish Modernity and prolific historian of the twentieth-century, Enzo Traverso examines the parallels between two strains of modern xenophobia: anti-Semitism and Islamophobia.
 Looking at politics, the media and cultural output, Traverso reveals significant similarities between today’s Islamophobia and the older anti-Semitism.

 ‘A new wave of Islamophobia is spreading in the West.
-If elected President, Donald Trump has vowed to expel all Muslims from the United States and across the European Union, conservative currents claim laws against Islam.
+President Donald Trump vowed during the election to expel all Muslims from the United States and across the European Union, conservative currents claim laws against Islam.
 Islam is perceived as a barbarism and a threat to Western, “Jewish-Christian” civilization, a tendency gaining strength in France following a succession of terrorist attacks In this culture of extreme xenophobia and prejudice, the notion that Muslim citizens be compelled to wear a yellow star and crescent on their clothes, like Jews during the Second World War, no longer seems beyond the realms of possibility.

 In the first half of the twentieth century, anti-Semitism was widespread almost everywhere, from the aristocratic and bourgeois layers—where it established symbolic boundaries—to the intelligentsia: many of the most important writers of the 1930s did not hide their hatred of the Jews.
 Today, racism has changed its forms and its targets: the Muslim immigrant has replaced the Jew.
 Racialism—a scientific discourse based on biological theories—has given way for a cultural prejudice that emphasises a radical anthropological discrepancy between ‘Jewish-Christian’ Europe and Islam.
 Traditional anti-Semitism, which for a century shaped all European nationalisms, has become a residual phenomenon.
 By a sort of reversal, the commemorations of the Holocaust have built a sort of ‘civil religion’ in the European Union.
 As in a system of communicating vessels, prewar anti-Semitism has declined and Islamophobia has increased.
 The post-fascist representation of the enemy reproduces the old racial paradigm and, like the former Jewish Bolshevik, the Islamic terrorist is often depicted with physical traits stressing his otherness.